jesserichmanNYC/blog/content/post/perfect_docker_java.md

 So, _what should it contain?_

-- Linux shell and some tools - I choose Alpine Linux
+- Linux shell and some tools - I prefer Alpine Linux
 - JDK (version) - for the `javac` compiler
 - Maven (version) - Java build tool
 - Application source code and `pom.xml` file/s - it’s the application code `SNAPSHOT` at specific point of time; just code, no need to include a `.git` repository or other files
 - Project dependencies (Maven local repository) - all `POM` and `JAR` files you need to build and test Java application, at any time, even offline, even if library disappear from the web

-The **Builder** image captures code, dependency, and tools at a specific point of time and stores them inside a Docker image.
+The **Builder** image captures code, dependencies, and tools at a specific point of time and stores them inside a Docker image.
 The **Builder** container can be used to create the application “binaries” on any machine, at any time and even without internet connection (or with poor connection).

-Here is the sample `Dockerfile` for the demo **Builder**:
+Here is the sample `Dockerfile` for my demo **Builder**:

 ```dockerfile
 FROM openjdk:8-jdk-alpine